 ROUTINE TIME LIMIT REQUIREMENTS Teams have 30 seconds to enter/exit the floor.
 Timing and judging begins with the first beat of the music and ends with the last beat of the music.
 Team routines must be 2-3 minutes in duration.
 All solo & duet/trio routines must be not less than 90 seconds and not more than 2 minutes in duration.

 MUSIC REQUIREMENTS (NO MUSIC RESTRICTIONS) MDDT allows teams permission to use any music they wish (excluding profanity & suggestive lyrics).
 Please make sure all music is family-friendly.
 Music 1.
-Music may be played from an CD/MP3/IPod/IPad player with a 1/8 in ear phone jack.
+Music may be played from an MP3/IPod/IPad player with a 1/8 in ear phone jack.
 You must have a representative at the table to work the device.
 2. The device must be fully charged, and on airplane mode with screen saver off.
-3. Each song should be on an assigned playlist.
-4. If using a CD -Must have a good quality CD - the quality of music depends on the quality of the recording levels of the CD.
-They should be professionally done.
+3. Each song should be on an assigned playlist, to avoid advancing to the next track or repeating.

 COSTUMES & FOOTWEAR Performance costumes must enhance the theme and/or style of the routine.
 Costumes must be in good taste, appropriate for a family audience, and approved by the team’s Director.
 With regard to footwear, our preference is performers wear any style of soft/rubber sole shoes; but half-soles/bare feet are permitted.